 | Avocado Oil | 3 tablespoons |

-In a bowl, whisk the flour, sugar, baking powder and salt.
-In a separate bowl, beat together the milk, eggs and avocado oil.
-Mix the wet and dry ingredients together, stirring only until just combined.
-Heat a skillet over moderate heat and pour in 1/4 cup of batter for each pancake.
-Cook until bubbles form on the surface; flip.
-Enjoy warm and with your favorite toppings!
+In a bowl, stir together flour, sugar, baking powder and salt.
+In a different bowl, whisk together the milk, eggs and avocado oil.
+Combine the wet and dry ingredients, mixing just to combine.
+Heat a skillet over moderate heat and add 1/4 cup of batter for each pancake.
+Cook until bubbles appear on the surface; flip.
+Serve hot with your favorite toppings!

 Avocado Oil Marinade for Grilling